Topic Resources

-Thromboangiitis obliterans is a rare type of occlusive peripheral arterial disease that usually develops in smokers, most commonly in men aged 20 to 40 years.
-Thromboangiitis obliterans was once considered a man’s disease, but it is becoming increasingly common among women who smoke.
+Thromboangiitis obliterans is a rare type of occlusive peripheral artery disease that usually develops in people who smoke, most commonly in men aged 30 to 45 years.

 How cigarette smoking relates to thromboangiitis obliterans is poorly understood, and what causes the disease is unknown.
 One theory is that smoking triggers inflammation and narrowing (constriction) of arteries.
-However, only a small number of smokers develop thromboangiitis obliterans.
+However, only a small number of people who smoke develop thromboangiitis obliterans.
 Some people may be more susceptible than others for as yet unknown reasons.
-Nonetheless, thromboangiitis obliterans invariably worsens in people who continue to smoke, and amputation is commonly required.
+Another theory is that it is caused by the body's own immune system.
+Regardless of the cause, thromboangiitis obliterans invariably worsens in people who continue to smoke, and amputation is commonly required.
 In contrast, if people with thromboangiitis obliterans quit smoking, amputation is rarely required.

 Symptoms of Thromboangiitis Obliterans